grahambrooks/genie/README.md

-# dev-shell a rust cli for interacting with ChatGPT
+# genie a rust cli for interacting with ChatGPT

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)